 The LGA provides a range of resources for portfolio holders to assist them to meet the challenges of their demanding role.

-The 'Must Knows' are a long-standing free downloadable web-based source of information on the key issues facing portfolio holders such as integration, prevention and resources.
+The Must Knows are a long-standing free downloadable web-based source of information on the key issues facing portfolio holders such as integration, prevention and resources.
 They explore questions and challenges in key areas in health and adult social care from a member perspective and are updated on a rolling basis.

 National children and adult services conference

 More information on the LGA's work to support leadership of place is available via:

 - Health and wellbeing systems

-- Public health, prevention and early intervention
+- Public health and prevention